AxelFarina/AxelFarina/README.md

 </div>

-<h3 align="left">I'm a passionate mobile programmer with a strong background in the field.
+<h3 align="left">I'm a passionate full-stack programmer with a strong background in the field.
 I'm enthusiastic about learning and love new challenges.
 Programming isn't just a job for me, it's a way of life.
-I'm always exploring new technologies to develop efficient and effective mobile applications.
+I'm always exploring new technologies to develop efficient and effective applications.
 I'm interested in taking on interesting projects and continuously improving my skills.
-I believe in learning and collaboration with other programmers on open-source projects.</h3>
+I believe in learning and collaborating with other programmers on open-source projects.</h3>

 <h2></h2>